wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-power-bi-reporting/includes/3-power-bi-reporting.md

 ### Video: Power BI Reporting – Part 2

-In this 4-minute video Peter Myers and Chris Finlan demonstrate viewing two reports, one a Power BI report, and the other a paginated report.
+In this 4-minute video, Peter Myers and Chris Finlan demonstrate viewing two reports, one a Power BI report, and the other a paginated report.

 > [!TIP]
 > Be prepared to provide examples that align with your student's roles and industries.